Not one, but possibly two graduations for Janesville classes

 They’re considering things such as mini “street interviews” with students, asking them questions such as, “What have you learned (about yourself) during the safer-at-home time?” or “If you could create a time machine and go back six months, what would you tell yourself?”

-Pickering also wants to incorporate music from the high schools’ bands and choirs, whether that’s solos or previously recorded music.
+Pickering also wants to incorporate music from the high schools’ bands and choirs.
+That could be in the form of solos or previously recorded music.

 The ceremonies will be posted on Facebook and/or YouTube.
 Replays on JATV also are being considered, he said.